jbcodeforce/python-code/README.md

 # Python Code
 A bench of python code from training and studies and raspberry work.
+For python summary see [this site](https://jbcodeforce.github.io/#/studies)

 ## Development environment with docker
 While developing on Mac which uses python for its own OS, it is important to isolate the development from the operation of the OS and avoiding compromising the integrity of the whole system.
 So virtualenv can be used, but docker presents a lot of advantages too: